-A new report sponsored by the 1EdTech Foundation and IMS Global Learning Consortium as part of the Wellspring Initiative presents data on employers' readiness to use standards-based digital skills frameworks and credentials for talent management
+A new report sponsored by the 1EdTech Foundation and 1EdTech Consortium as part of the Wellspring Initiative presents data on employers' readiness to use standards-based digital skills frameworks and credentials for talent management

 The study, led by Northeastern University's Center for the Future of Higher Education and Talent Strategy, synthesizes data from 750 talent leaders across a full range of U.S. industry sectors and organizational sizes.
 The report shows that employers believe industry-led external competency frameworks can help create a more fluid market for talent in their industry.
 Increasingly, organizations rely on analytics and skills-based hiring, believing they will lead to more equitable results in recruiting and hiring.
 While most human resource management systems already use some form of job role competency banks, digital credentials are steadily gaining recognition.
 Employers view digital credentials as an opportunity to evaluate skills and specialized knowledge with built-in evidence.